shivam-ai/SuperAGI_sub/README.md

 Wnew0 (bias term): This weight might be similar to w0     in the original model, but the exact value could be influenced by the overall learning process and the interaction with other features.
 Wnew1: This weight is associated with the original feature 1 and is not directly influenced by the duplication of feature n into feature (n+1).
 Therefore, wnew1 may be similar to w1    in the original model, but it could be influenced by the retraining process.

-You currently have an email marketing template A and you want to replace it with a better template.
+2.You currently have an email marketing template A and you want to replace it with a better template.
 A is the control_template.
 You also test email templates B, C, D, E. You send exactly 1000 emails of each template to different random users.
 You wish to figure out what email gets the highest click through rate.
 Template A gets 10% click through rate (CTR), B gets 7% CTR, C gets 8.5% CTR, D gets 12% CTR and E gets 14% CTR.
 You want to run your multivariate test till you get 95% confidence in a conclusion.
 Which of the following is true?
-We have too little data to conclude that A is better or worse than any other template with 95% confidence.
+-We have too little data to conclude that A is better or worse than any other template with 95% confidence.
-E is better than A with over 95% confidence, B is worse than A with over 95% confidence.
+-E is better than A with over 95% confidence, B is worse than A with over 95% confidence.
 You need to run the test for longer to tell where C and D compare to A with 95% confidence.
-Both D and E are better than A with 95% confidence.
+-Both D and E are better than A with 95% confidence.
 Both B and C are worse than A with over 95% confidence Soln.
 To determine the significance of the results in a multivariate test, we can use hypothesis testing and confidence intervals.
 The click-through rates (CTRs) you provided are as follows:
 A (control_template): 10% CTR
 B: 7% CTR